cpngit/CPNCleanArchitecture/README.md

-# This is just is a kind of example to use best pratices of SOLID Principles and Clean Architecture.
+# This is just a kind of example to use the best pratices of SOLID Principles and Clean Architecture.